renatoargh/centos/README.md

 # CentOS Recipes
 Repository for learning linux in general and CentOS specifics.
 This repository contains basically a whole bunch of small recipes :)

+ - How do I get OS version?
  - How do I know how many cores my system has?
  - How do I install MySql?
  - How do I install Node.js?
  - How do I install Git?
  - How to allow specific user run command as sudo without password?
  - How do I install nginx?

+### How do I get OS version?

+You should run `cat /etc/centos-release`

 ### How do I know how many cores my system has?